-If you are able to effortlessly breath through your nose and would like to see if a basic mouthpiece will work, you may want to give it a try.
+If you are able to effortlessly breathe through your nose and would like to see if a basic mouthpiece will work, you may want to give it a try.
 Keep in mind that many find such boil and bite devices to be uncomfortable because they are so thick and bulky.

 One product that I’ve tried and would recommend it the Zquiet which is a fraction of the thickness of the Snorban and doesn’t need to be fitted using the boil and bite method.
 I actually wrote about my experience here.
-The Zquiet cost about $20 more than the Snoreban but offers several features that are often considered a necessity by long term snoring mouth guard users.
+The Zquiet cost about $20 more than the Snoreban but offers several features that are often considered a necessity by long-term snoring mouth guard users.
 Its compact design takes away the infamous mouthful of plastic feeling and it enables you to breathe freely through your mouth while sleeping.
-Aside from the fact that it works straight out of the box and requires no fitting, I really like fact that you can open and close your mouth freely to speak or even take a sip of water.
+Aside from the fact that it works straight out of the box and requires no fitting, I really like fact that you can open and close your mouth free to speak or even take a sip of water.